flopezag/ceilometer-plugin-fiware/README.md

    Pay attention to the `netlist` attribute: the names of external networks in your OpenStack installation.

-2. Locate the installation directory of Ceilometer package (usually, `pip` command would show such information):
+2. Locate the installation directory of Ceilometer package (usually, `pip` command shows such information):

    ```
    # pip show ceilometer